TomaTechnology/lotr/MODEL.md

 ### SEND
 - Create something of `value`.
 Your private message.
 - Give it a `label`.
-- Calculate its `checksum` to protect its integrity.
+- Calculate its `checksum` to allow verification of its integrity.
 - Your Payload is now ready!
 - Add a group to this Post or use None.
 - Sign the Payload.